Seatis/my-teaching-materials/java-spring/ioc-bean/workshop/Workshop01.md

 <img src="./Workshop01-1.jpg">

-Here, you need to inform the engine that you want to work with Spring; select all as we'll build out from this, however this first workshop you'll not need any of the libraries.
+Here, you need to inform the engine that you want to work with Spring; select only the top level.
+You'll not need any of the extra libraries.

 Create a package directory: `com.greenfoxacademy.java.lesson.beans`.